Aleksey Abrikosov

-Aleksey Ivanovich Abrikosov (Алексе́й Ива́нович Абрико́сов; – 9 April 1955) was a Russian/Soviet pathologist and a member of the Soviet Academy of Sciences (since 1939) and the Soviet Academy of Medical Sciences (since 1944).
+Aleksey Ivanovich Abrikosov (Алексе́й Ива́нович Абрико́сов; – 9 April 1955) was a Soviet pathologist and a member of the Soviet Academy of Sciences (1939–1955) and the Soviet Academy of Medical Sciences (1944–1955).

 Early life

 Aleksey Abrikosov was born into a wealthy family of factory owners, who were the official suppliers of chocolate confections to the Russian Imperial Court.
 His grandfather was the industrialist Aleksei Ivanovich Abrikosov, who was the founder of the company now known as Babayevsky.
 His father, Ivan Alekseevich Abrikosov, was expected to take over the family firm until his premature death from tuberculosis.
 His siblings included future Tsarist diplomat Dmitry Abrikosov and future Catholic Sainthood Candidate Anna Abrikosova.

 Although the younger members of the family rarely attended Divine Liturgy, the Abrikosovs regarded themselves as pillars of the Russian Orthodox Church.

 Career

 Abrokosov published works on the subject of the pathological morphology of tuberculosis and tumors, including the neuroectodermal tumor.
 This was described by Abrikosov as "myoblastomyoma."
 Based upon his work, this type of tumor was named "Abrikosov's tumor".
 He was the author of a multi-volume handbook in special pathology.